jarenunzen/cambodiaicg/Training2026/1f_LandscapeFragmentation.md

 Fragmentation is the process of continuous natural landscapes being broken up into smaller, isolated patches) can be quantified or measured in a number of ways.
 One way to quantify it is to use the Patch Density, Edge Density, and Mean Patch Area metrics.

 ### Step 1
 Open the provided "Landcover2024_SumStats_Excel" microsoft excel file and navigate to the 'Fragmentation_2024' spreadsheet.
+This spreadsheet contains a copy of the Landcover2024_SumStats attribute table from the end of Part I (above).

 ### Step 2
-Calcualte thr first fragmentation index.
+The blank column below 'FI' is used to calculate the... **Calculate the Fragmentation Index** based on the multiplication of the PatchDensity (PD) and EdgeDensity (ED) columns using the following equation:
+> = PD * ED

+Drag this cell downwards to fill the remaining four cells with a FI value.

+>[!NOTE]
+>) The Fragmentation Index results for each class will be comparable across classes, and comparable across years as we will keep the units consistent throughout the calculations.

+### Step 3

 #
 # Core Area in ArcGIS Pro (Part III)